Robert Frost's "Directive" —

 did not care to explain his poems in prose.
 So the best we can do, probably, is

 read the poem and see where it leads us.
-In any case, this is where the poem
+And this is where the poem

 I believe the poem has two themes.
 The first is a "surface" theme, a return to